-An Irish Office of Public Works (OPW) file, to be auctioned at Whyte's auctioneers in Dublin, details the panic and huge organization involved in Queen Victoria's visit to Ireland 111 years ago.
+An Irish Office of Public Works (OPW) file, auctioned at Whyte's auctioneers in Dublin in 2011, details the panic and huge organization involved in Queen Victoria's visit to Ireland 111 years ago.

 The documents from April 1900 describe the "misplaced" royal yacht and the last-minute preparations.

 These documents are being sold by an Irishman who lives in the US.
 He inherited them from his father.